Cypre55/Library-Information-System/MD Files/Unit-Testing.md

   * Database entry of the Library Member is removed from MEMBERS table.

   ###### Scenarios

+  * Try to delete a person who is not a member e*
   * There are some members in the library.
   * There are no members in the library.